conie151/conie151.github.io/posts/Notes/HTBIntroductiontoNetworkAnalysis.md

 _What is a Switch?_
 A version of a Hub that understands where to send data Using MAC addresses as unique identifiers for recipients of incoming data.

+_What is a Network Bridge?_
+A bridge connects separate networks to turn them into a larger network.
+Although the networks are connected, they can still work independently (In the OSI model, bridging works at layer 2, the Data Link layer.